lucyrunner/bitcoin-mining-erlang/README.md

 which is past the steep part of the throughput curve while still small enough for the boss to keep re-balancing work every fraction of a second per worker.

-> 📝 TODO: replace the table above with numbers from your own run — start
-> the server, let it run for e.g. 60 seconds at a couple of different
-> `WORK_UNIT` values, and note the hashes/sec each time.

 ## 🎯 Result of running for input (`./project1 4`)
 ## ⏱️ Running time